 By Cara Roberts Murez

-The findings were recently published online in the Journal of Allergy and Clinical Immunology.
+The findings were published recently in the Journal of Allergy and Clinical Immunology: In Practice.

 "It's important to note that this is not causality, it's association.
 There could be other factors involved that we didn't study.
 And this is specific to our region," Hill said.